uom-resquant/modelling_book/docs/04-carpentry.md

 Fortunately, only a minority of respondents.

-Apart from thinking about the variables we will use to measure our outcome of interest for the coursework assignment you will need to select some variables that you think may be associated with this outcome.
-In the essay you will need to select a wider set.
+Apart from thinking about the variables we will use to measure our outcome of interest we will need to select some variables that you think may be associated with this outcome.
 Here we will only do a few.
-Again, this is something that needs to be informed by the literature (what variables does the literature considers important) and your own interest.
+Again, this is something that needs to be informed by the literature (what variables does the literature considers important) and our own interest.

 For the sake of illustration, let's say we are going to look at gender, political background of the respondent, country of origin, age, occupation of the respondents, and type of community they live in.
 Most of these are demographic variables (not always the more fun or theoretically interesting), but that's all we have in this eurobarometer and so they will have to do.